iLib-js/zic/README.md

 {
     "rules": [
-        {                       // example rule that observes DST "years": {
+        {                       // example rule that observes DST "dates": {
                 "from": 1995,   // year that this rule took effect "to": "max",    // year that this rule ended, or "max" if it is ongoing },
-            "s": {              // info about the start of DST "j": 78189.5    // Julian day when the transition happens.
-Either specify the "j" property
+            "start": {          // info about the start of DST "julianday": 78189.5    // Julian day when the transition happens.
+Either specify the
-                                // or all of the "m", "r", and "t" properties, but not both sets.
+                                // "julianday" property or all of the "month", "rule", and "time"
+                                //  properties, but not both sets.
-                "m": 10,        // month that it starts "r": "l0",      // rule for the day it starts "l" = "last", numbers are Sun=0 through Sat=6.
+                "month": 10,    // month that it starts "rule": "l0",   // rule for the day it starts "l" = "last", numbers are Sun=0 through Sat=6.
                                 // Other syntax is "0>7".
 This means the 0-day (Sun) after the 7th of the
                                 // month.
 Other possible operators are <, >, <=, >=
-                "t": "2:0",     // time of day that the DST turns on, hours:minutes "v": "1:0",     // amount of time saved in hours:minutes "c": "D"        // character to replace into the abbreviation for daylight time },
+                "time": "2:0",  // time of day that the DST turns on, hours:minutes "saved": "1:0", // amount of time saved in hours:minutes "abbreviation": "D"     // character to replace into the abbreviation for daylight time },
-            "e": {              // info about the end of DST "j": 78322.5    // Julian day when the transition happens.
-Either specify the "j" property
+            "end": {            // info about the end of DST "julian": 78322.5       // Julian day when the transition happens.
+Either specify the "j"
-                                // or all of the "m", "r", and "t" properties, but not both sets.
+                                // property or all of the "m", "r", and "t" properties, but not both sets.
-                "m": 3,         // month that it ends "r": "l0",      // rule for the day it ends "l" = "last", numbers are Sun=0 through Sat=6.
+                "month": 3,     // month that it ends "rule": "l0",   // rule for the day it ends "l" = "last", numbers are Sun=0 through Sat=6.
                                 // Other syntax is "0>7".
 This means the 0-day (Sun) after the 7th of the
                                 // month.
 Other possible operators are <, >, <=, >=
-                "t": "2:0",     // time of day that the DST turns off, hours:minutes "c": "S"        // character to replace into the abbreviation for standard time }
+                "time": "2:0",  // time of day that the DST turns off, hours:minutes "abbreviation": "S"     // character to replace into the abbreviation for standard time }
         }
     ]